exercism/docs/building/tracks/concept-exercises.md

 The language-specific files, like the implementation and test files.
 The names of these files are track-specific.

-- Test suite: verify a solution's correctness (required)
+- Test suite: verifies a solution's correctness (required)
-- Stub implementation: provide a starting point for students (required)
+- Stub implementation: provides a starting point for students (required)
-- Exemplar implementation: provide an idiomatic implementation that passes all the tests (required)
+- Exemplar implementation: provides an idiomatic implementation that passes all the tests (required)
 - Additional files: ensure that the tests can run (optional)

 ### Example